 A good rule of thumb in today’s nutrient-depleted world is to supplement with these and other cancer-fighting nutrients such as selenium and zinc.
 You may also wish to consult with a trained naturopath or integrative doctor.
 They can help you identify any specific nutrient deficiencies you might have and help you optimize your unique biological “terrain” for the very best breast cancer prevention.

 Mammograms also can’t distinguish between benign (harmless) or malignant (harmful) lumps and often lead to unnecessary treatments.
-A better option is thermography.

 Know the rhythms of your body and look for patterns of change or any new and unusual symptoms that occur outside the norm.
-If you feel any unusual aches or pains in your breast, including occasional throbbing, pain, or even fluctuating discomfort, talk to your doctor.

 Upper back pain that feels as though it’s coming from deep within the bones may be an early sign of breast cancer.

 Most types of breast cancer are a result of environment, diet, and lifestyle, which are an often overlooked early indicator.
-Many people don’t realize that what they’re not eating is increasingly their likelihood of developing chronic health conditions such as breast cancer.

 Of particular concern are deficiencies in Vitamin D and iodine, which can elevate your risk of developing breast cancer.